sriram10412/mlops_test/README.md

-# 🩺 Diabetes Prediction Model – Your First MLOps Project (FastAPI + Docker + K8s)
+# 🩺 Diabetes Prediction Model – MLOps Project (FastAPI + Docker + K8s)

-> 🎥 YouTube video for the project: **"Build Your First MLOps Project"**
+> 🚀 A hands-on MLOps project demonstrating end-to-end ML model deployment using FastAPI, Docker, and Kubernetes.

-This project helps you learn **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.
-We’ll go from:
+This project demonstrates **Building and Deploying an ML Model** using a simple and real-world use case: predicting whether a person is diabetic based on health metrics.

 - ✅ Model Training
 - ✅ Building the Model locally